piyook/chatbot-demo-next/README.md

 The project will be available on http://localhost:3000 in your browser.

 Questions can be input in any language and the response will match the language.

+Bot response typing speed can be set in the .env.local using the NEXT_PUBLIC_TYPING_SPEED_MS variable with character typing delay in ms - the default value is 30ms.

 To tear down and rebuild project run